martinius96/voice-car-arduino-esp/README.md

-# voice-car-arduino-esp
+# Voice car - ESP8266 / ESP32 / Arduino + Ethernet W5100
-Voice controlled car based on Arduino, ESP8266, ESP32.
-Web interface is using Webkit technology for Voice-to-text recognition.
+* Voice controlled car based on Arduino, ESP8266, ESP32.
+* Web interface is using Webkit technology for Voice-to-text recognition.
+* User need to use **Google Chrome** browser for voice command
+* Google Chrome is only one browser that is supporting Webkit technology